Here is the listing of C# programming examples on Arrays.

 4. C# Examples on Negation and Average Operations

 The negation operator (!) negates or flips the meaning of its operand.
-The program in the section negates the positive elements of an array.
+The C# programs in this section negates the positive elements of an array.
 The average of the set of values is the sum of the values divided by the total number of the values.
 The following program finds the average of all the elements in the array and the remaining program in the section finds the length of the jagged array using certain pre-defined functions.

 C# Program to Negate the Positive Elements of Array